-We choose.
+We get to choose.

 The bottom of the right panel is unfinished: spilled paint and pencil marks on unprimed canvas.
 The future is still unwritten.
+Which story will we choose?

-Gods and Bullets
+Gods or Bullets

 Gods of earth and food